 SCHOOL OF INTERDISCIPLINARY SCIENCES

-The School of Interdisciplinary Sciences offers courses in Life-Coping Skills and Soft-Skills, to make the students more confident and fit for the practical problems they face in work and life.
+The School of Interdisciplinary Sciences offers courses in Life Coping Skills and Soft Skills to make students more confident and fit for the practical problems they face in work and life.
 Besides this, the school also offers English language competency courses along with foreign language training.

-Common modules of the School have been incorporated in all the courses at SUAS to enhance the employability of our students by providing them with critical life-coping skills essential for their survival and growth in the job market.
+Common modules of the School have been incorporated in all courses at SUAS to enhance the employability of our students by providing them with critical life coping skills essential for their survival and growth in the job market.

-In the initial year, the modules include training encompassing all the four aspects of communication – Listening, Speaking, Reading and Writing.
-And it also covers Phonetics – the quintessential of spoken communication.
+In the initial year, these modules comprise training on all four aspects of communication – Listening, Speaking, Reading and Writing.
+It also covers Phonetics – the quintessential of spoken communication.

-In the latter part of the training, the students learn about themselves through the self-awareness module.
-They then move on the self-development through specific training on time, stress, money and anger management along with guidelines for problem-solving and decision making.
+In the latter part of training, students learn about themselves through the self-awareness module.
+They then move to self-development through specific training on time, stress, money and anger management along with working on problem solving and decision making skills.

-The course finally develops the professional competency skills of the students assisting them to enter the job market with apt training and confidence.
+The course helps develop professional competency skills of students assisting them to enter the job market with apt training and confidence.
+They also gain exposure about practical aspects through Language Labs and Behaviour Sciences Lab.

-To meet the skill requirement of the underprivileged sections of the society, the University will set up a Community College.
-This college is an alternative system of education which aims to empower individuals through appropriate skill development leading to gainful employment in collaboration with the local industry and the community.
+To meet the skill requirement of underprivileged sections of society, the University will set up a Community College.
+This enterprise will be an alternative system of education that aims to empower individuals through appropriate skill development leading to gainful employment in collaboration with the local industry and community.

-Community College will provide skill programs in regional trades relevant to the needs of the local community.
-Community College will offer easy access, flexibility in curriculum and teaching methodology, cost-effectiveness and equal opportunity to underprivileged, in collaboration with industry and the Community.
-The Community College also endeavor to meet the social needs and issues of the local community, providing internship and job placement within the local area and promote self-employment and small business development.
-The courses will focus on contextualization.
+The Community College will provide skill programmes in regional trades relevant to the needs of local community.
+It will offer easy access, flexibility in curriculum and teaching methodology, cost effectiveness and equal opportunity to the underprivileged.
+The college also endeavours to meet social needs and issues of local community, providing internship and job placement within the local area and promote self-employment and small business development.
+The courses will focus on contextualisation.